 Just as great marketing collateral wouldn’t be complete without photography and graphics, your social media presence wouldn’t be, either.
 I’m not talking about blinking backgrounds and animated GIFs on some tacky MySpace profile.
 Social media imagery in 2012 is about displaying tasteful, professional-quality images in a rich format – conveying key messaging and aiding customers.

 Why is this important?
 To put it simply, people are wired for visuals.
 In 2005’s “Upside-Down Brilliance: The Visual-Spatial Learner,” Linda K. Silverman wrote that nearly 30 percent of the population consists of primarily visual thinkers, and another 45 percent uses both visual and word-based thinking.
 That’s 75 percent of the population that can be reached effectively through the use of imagery.
 And 75 percent of the population is a lot of potential customers.

-With so much momentum behind visuals, where do you start?
-Simple: With a plan buy instagram followers.
 The goal is to use today’s social image-sharing technology to enrich what you’re already doing, not to start from scratch.

 - First, brainstorm your brand’s visual history/story.
 What images have you used before?
 Is there a thread that ties them together?